Askannz/optimus-manager/README.md

 #### I think my Nvidia GPU stays powered on even in Intel mode (my battery drains too fast)

-Maybe there is a problem with `nouveau` not handling power switching properly.
-Check `dmesg` for errors related to `nouveau` or PCI power management.
-You can also try switching the power switching backend to `bbswitch` (option `switching`, Section `[optimus]`)
+The default PCI power management does not work for some laptop models.
+Try switching the power switching backend to `bbswitch` (option `switching`, Section `[optimus]`).
+You can also check `dmesg` for errors related to `nouveau` or PCI power management.

 #### My display manager is not SDDM, LightDM nor SDDM

 You must configure it manually so that it executes the script `/usr/bin/optimus-manager_Xsetup` on startup.
 The X server may still work without that step but your login manager will show a black screen on the built-in monitor instead of the login window.
-You can set up autologin to avoid that.
+You can also set up autologin to avoid that.

 #### The display manager stops but does not restart (a.k.a I am stuck in TTY mode)